veraaa99/inlamningsuppgift-2-javascript-3/README.md

 If you're using npm to run the project, make sure to install the necessary modules by running: `npm install next --legacy-peer-deps`

-if the command above does not work, try deleting the package-lock.json file or renaming the project to workhandler, and try again.
+if the command above does not work, try deleting the package-lock.json file and try again.

 Then, run the development server: